 2. Expecting huge results too early

-Blogging success dos not come overnight – and an audience and traffic needs to be build.
+Blogging success does not come overnight – and an audience and traffic need to be built.
 This costs time, whether you are going for SEO traffic or social media traffic – you will not see a ton of results for at least a couple of months, even if you get everything right at once.
-And chance are high that you need to learn how to build an audience first, and make your own fair share of mistakes.
+And chance is high that you need to learn how to build an audience first and make your own fair share of mistakes.

 Image Source: Ghost Blog